-The Field Services Unit of the Denton County Juvenile Probation Department supervises and provides probation and deferred prosecution services (probation) for youth, ages 10 to 17.
-These children have either received deferred prosecution through voluntary agreement or have been placed on probation by a court with legal jurisdiction.
-The rules of probation or deferred prosecution, in general, require:
+The Field Services Unit of the Denton County Juvenile Probation Department supervises and provides probation and deferred prosecution services for youth who are ages 10 to 17.
+These children have either received deferred prosecution through a voluntary agreement or have been placed on probation or deferred prosecution by a court with legal jurisdiction.

-Participation in specified programs, including:
+- Participation in specified programs, including:

 Juvenile probation officers enforce these rules, holding the juveniles accountable, while they help the youth and family achieve positive changes.